nekogami/tiny_crawler_assignment/README.md

 # tiny_crawler_assignment
+Completion time for step 1 and 2: around ~1h30

 ## Current State
 At the moment the code is written so that it matches the requirements.
 It was also written in a way would facilitate improvements in the future (they will be described later in the document)